SEBA-Smart-Services/smartnet/batman_mesh_network/setup.md

     1. `sync`
     1. `/etc/init.d/batman-adv restart`
 1. Verify changes have been made by checking the file `vim batman-adv` or running `ifconfig` and looking at the details in bat0 network.

+### Configure Wireless Interface
+Now that the batman configuration has been set we need to update a few files on the device.

-1. Next edit the *"wireless"* folder by editing using vim `vim wireless` (*see Vim commands section below for help*).
+1. First edit the *"wireless"* folder by editing using vim `vim wireless`.
-    1. Under the ***config wifi-device*** section change 'wlan0' to 'radio0'.
+    1. Under the ***config wifi-device*** section change 'wlan0' to 'radio0' and set up as follows.
+        ```
+            option type 'mac80211'
+            option path 'pci0000:00/0000:00:17.0/0000:01:00.0'
+            list ht_capab 'SHORT-GI-20'
+            list ht_capab 'SHORT-GI-40'
+            list ht_capab 'DSSS_CCK-40'
+            option htmode 'HT40'
+            option disabled '0'
+            option channel '9'
+            option hwmode '11g'
+            option txpower '22'
+            option country 'AU'
+        ```
     1. in the next section (***config wifi-iface***) make the following changes
         ```
-        config wifi-iface 'wmesh'
+        config wifi-iface
             option device 'radio0' (needs to match ***config wifi-device***)
+            option ifname 'mesh0'
-            option network 'batnet' (can be called with whatever you want as long as they match up with all devices on mesh and network file)
+            option network 'mesh' (can be called with whatever you want as long as they match up with all devices on mesh and network file)
             option mode 'adhoc'
             option ssid 'mesh' (can be called whatever you want as long as they match up with all devices on mesh)
+            option bssid '02:CA:FE:CA:CA:40' (Can also be chosen but needs to be either numbers of letters between a and f)
+            option encrytion 'none'
-            option bssid '02:CA:FE:CA:CA:40'
+            option mcast_rate '18000'
         ```
     1. Save changes and exit
-1. Finally edit the *"network"* file adn add the following configuration:
+1. Now edit the *"network"* file and add the following configurations:
     ```
+    config interface 'loopback'
+        option ifname 'lo'
+        option proto 'static'
+        option ipaddr '127.0.0.1'
+        option netmask '255.0.0.0'

-    config interface 'batnet'
+    config interface 'mesh'
         option mtu '1532'
-        option proto 'batadv'
+        option proto 'none
-        option mesh 'bat0'
+        option mesh 'mesh0'
+    ```
+1. We also need to create a bridge network on each router to allow for communications between the mesh and the outside.
+A bridge network creates a join between 2 networks which in this case will be between the batman network created earlier and the lan network already present on the routers.
+To create this bridge add the following configs to the *"network"* file.
+    ```
+    config globals 'globals'
+        option ula_prefix 'fd73:8606:3736::/48

+    config interface 'lan'
+        option proto 'static'
+        option ipaddr '192.168.1.221'
+        option netmask '255.255.255.0'
+        option gateway '192.168.1.1'
+        option dns '8.8.8.8'
+        option ifname 'eth0 bat0'
+        option type 'bridge
     ```
 1. Save all settings, restart network and batman-adv:
     ```